kakopappa/RaspberryPiPicoSinricPro/README.md

         APP_SECRET      - the APP_SECRET from Sinric Pro
         DEVICE_IDS      - the device ID(s) from Sinric Pro

-This can be built under VSCode with the Raspberry Pi extension.
+This can be built under VSCode with the Raspberry Pi Pico extension.

 The connection to the Sinric Pro server is initiated by the following code.